-2.33 A number of difficulties and limitations have arisen in the course of this SA to date, as set out below.
+2.34 A number of difficulties and limitations have arisen in the course of this SA to date, as set out below.

 - Because many effects of development are dependent on the exact location, layout and design of development, it may be possible to mitigate some of the effects highlighted in this SA.
 However, given the inherent uncertainties about these details at this strategic stage of planning and assessment, the SA focuses on identifying potential significant effects of the options considered, without making assumptions about detailed design or mitigation measures that might be implemented. - There was a need to appraise numerous site options consistently.
 In order to address this issue, detailed site assessment criteria relating to each of the SA objectives were developed and applied during the appraisal of site options (as described above). - When assessing environmental sensitivity such as areas of ecological value, a straight line distance-based approach was utilised.
 In reality, the risk of harmful effects will sometimes depend on non-linear pathways (such as watercourses for water pollution effects) and will depend on the particular vulnerabilities of specific receptors.
-Nevertheless, the assumptions used were judged proportionate to the level of detail of a Local Plan and were considered to provide a consistent basis for assessing all of the site options. - A distance-based approach has been used for appraising site options in relation to the historic environment due to the lack of heritage assessment work available. - The available GIS data for flood risk did not distinguish between Flood Zone 3a and 3b. - The available GIS data for agricultural land classification did not distinguish between Grade 3a (considered to be best and most versatile agricultural land) and 3b (not considered to be best and most versatile agricultural land).
+Nevertheless, the assumptions used were judged proportionate to the level of detail of a Local Plan and were considered to provide a consistent basis for assessing all of the site options.

+- A distance-based approach has been used for appraising site options in relation to the historic environment due to the lack of heritage assessment work available. - The available GIS data for flood risk did not distinguish between Flood Zone 3a and 3b. - The available GIS data for agricultural land classification did not distinguish between Grade 3a (considered to be best and most versatile agricultural land) and 3b (not considered to be best and most versatile agricultural land).
 This resulted in some uncertainty in the effects identified, as set out in the assumptions (see Appendix C). - In assessing the likely accessibility of site options to key services and facilities, reference is made to various distances in the site assessment assumptions.
 The most sustainable and easily achievable mode of transport is walking and the distances therefore refer to walking distances to these services and facilities.
-These were based on the suggested acceptable walking distances presented in relevant guidance3.
-However, some

-- distance thresholds were refined using professional judgment to reflect the fact that people are likely to be willing to walk longer distances to access higher order services (for example a secondary school rather than a primary school).
+These were based on the suggested acceptable walking distances presented in relevant guidance [See reference 3].
+However, some distance thresholds were refined using professional judgment to reflect the fact that people are likely to be willing to walk longer distances to access higher order services (for example a secondary school rather than a primary school).
 It cannot be known which walking route future residents of a site will take and this is likely to vary depending on the exact starting point of each individual's journey within a site, especially where sites are large.
-Therefore, for consistency and to avoid spurious accuracy, these distance thresholds were applied using straight-line measurements from the boundary of a site option to the services and facilities in question. - GIS data regarding constraints and features was not available for surrounding local authorities; therefore where site options are close to the boundary of Oadby and Wigston Borough, this may affect the appraisal findings.
-In particular, site option OAD_015 spans the boundary and extends into Harborough District; however only the part of the site within Oadby and Wigston has been appraised due to a lack of available GIS data for Harborough District. - The number of strategies, plans, programmes, policy documents, advice and guidance produced by a range of statutory and non-statutory bodies means that it has not been possible to consider every potentially relevant document in detail (see Chapter 3 and Appendix B).
+Therefore, for consistency and to avoid spurious accuracy, these distance thresholds were applied using straight-line measurements from the boundary of a site option to the services and facilities in question. - GIS data regarding constraints and features was not available for surrounding local authorities; therefore where site options are close to the boundary of Oadby and Wigston Borough, this may affect the appraisal findings (e.g. for site option OAD_015 which spans the boundary and extends into Harborough District). - The number of strategies, plans, programmes, policy documents, advice and guidance produced by a range of statutory and non-statutory bodies means that it has not been possible to consider every potentially relevant document in detail (see Chapter 3 and Appendix B).
 Instead, the key messages relevant to the preparation of the Local Plan and the SA have been drawn out.